MandavkarPranjal/arch-lms/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ## 📸 Mockups or Examples

-If applicable, add mockups, diagrams, or examples to help explain your idea.
-We love visuals!
+Attach mockups, diagrams, or examples if helpful.

 ## Existing Examples